HadrienG2/subwoofer/README.md

 `target/criterion` directory as soon as possible, before you lose access to the hardware or run `cargo clean` without thinking!

+And finally, if you like to benchmark your CPU just like I do, with multiple passes of increasing precision to get a better latency vs precision tradeoff (simple results quickly, complex results later if the script is left to run long enough), check out the `run_unattended.sh` script.

 ## Naming convention